usask-aws/cf-ec2-alb-testprod-al2023/README.md

 listener forwards to the **prod** target group; requests matching the `/test/*` path pattern are routed to the **test** target group instead.

+## Before uploading: update the UserData script

+The template's `TestEC2Instance` and `ProdEC2Instance` resources each embed a `UserData` bootstrap script (installs `httpd`, writes a placeholder `index.php` and `/health` page).
+This is a **placeholder** — edit the `UserData` block for each instance in the YAML to install and configure your actual application before uploading the template, otherwise the instances will only ever serve the sample "Test Works" / "Prod Works" pages.

 ## Deploy from the AWS Console

 1. Sign in to the AWS Console for the target account and switch to the